FAQ | Kuwanoki RA and Japanese Residents of International Student Shared House

 The move-in date differs between Kuwanoki dormitory and International Student Shared House.
 Please check the application guidelines for details.

 In principle, you can only move into the dormitory in April.
 We will only accept students moving in September if there is a vacancy or if there is a resident who will be leaving in the middle of the year.
-If you wish to move into the dormitory in the middle of the school year due to plans to study abroad, please contact us.
+If you wish to move out the dormitory in the middle of the school year due to plans to study abroad, please contact us.

 No, we do not accept room requests.

 As a rule, we do not allow students to leave the dormitory during the term.
 If you plan to study abroad during your living period, please consult with us before applying.

 Some international students who will be your unit mates in International Student Shared House are good at English and some are good at Japanese.
 It is helpful if you have daily conversation level English skills.
 Kuwanoki RAs use English in orientations and events.
 What’s important is the desire to communicate!